the-mason-jar/the-mason-jar/infusions/vodka/esmerelda.md

 Notes
 -----------

+* Be careful with the peppers.
+Wash your hands right after handling them, or use gloves.
+Whatever you do, don't touch your face with pepper still on you!
 * Taste often.
 * You can add one hole pepper as well.
 Make the infusion look a bit more bad-ass.
 * The longer you leave it, the hotter it'll get.
 If you want something a bit milder, pull out the chilis.